AIG Strangle Strategy

 A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.

-Why this strangle structure on AIG specifically: AIG IV at 23.01% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 6.60% (roughly $5.02 on the underlying).
+Why this strangle structure on AIG specifically: AIG IV at 21.04% is on the cheap side of its 1-year range, which favors premium-buying structures like a AIG strangle, with a market-implied 1-standard-deviation move of approximately 6.03% (roughly $4.62 on the underlying).
 The 28-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated AIG expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on AIG should anchor to the underlying notional of $76.13 per share and to the trader's directional view on AIG stock.
+Position sizing on AIG should anchor to the underlying notional of $76.64 per share and to the trader's directional view on AIG stock.

 AIG strangle setup

-The AIG strangle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With AIG near $76.13, the first option leg uses a $80.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The AIG strangle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With AIG at $76.64 on that close, the first option leg uses a $80.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed AIG chain at a 28-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 AIG shares for the stock leg in covered calls and collars).

 AIG strangle risk and reward